Kugelschieber/asl/README.md

 var _x = add(); // result in _x is 0
 ```

 When trying to define a function with a name that exists in SQF's build in function set, you'll get an compile error.
-So declaring "func hint()..." won't compile.
+So declaring `func hint()...` won't compile.

 ### Call build in commands